Disney+ price: $6.99 US / $8.99 AU and CA / €6.99 NL / £5.99 UK

 When it comes to Disney Plus pricing, always bear in mind that there might be special offers available for you to take advantage of: in the US, for example, Verizon is offering a free year of Disney Plus to unlimited data and Fios customers.

 Is this not what 2020 vision means?
 From #ToyStory 4 and Aladdin to #LizzieMcGuire and WandaVision, here’s a look into our future at the blockbusters and Originals coming to #DisneyPlus this year. pic.twitter.com/QHGMHat89nJanuary 1, 2020

 We've seen Disney Plus given away with certain smart TVs in certain countries too, so look out for those sorts of deals.
 Disney has also starting selling Disney Plus gift cards at its stores in the US, so you can buy someone special a 12-month subscription (just make sure they invite you round to watch).

 Expect Disney to come in at similar price points in every country that it launches in, though it won't of course be able to offer the same sort of bundles – Hulu and ESPN are exclusive to the US, for example.
-Disney may well tailor specific deals for the specific markets that it's launching in.
+Disney has been tailoring specific deals for the specific markets that it arrives in up to this point.

 Disney Plus channels, movies and TV shows